 4. Hacker News

 Want to brush up on some skills or learn new ones?
-In business, it's crucial you're always one step ahead, especially when it comes to technology.
-Lynda.com is a really friendly and easy to use online learning resource, offering decent learning videos and tutorials on software, digital and all things to do with the web.
+In business, you must be always one step ahead, especially when it comes to technology.
+Lynda.com is a friendly and easy to use online learning resource, offering decent learning videos and tutorials on software, digital and all things to do with the web.

 Project Management Tools

 6. Google Docs

 A free web-based word processor, spreadsheet, presentation, and form application in one.
 Google Docs allows you to create and edit documents online while collaborating in real-time with other users.
 Perfect for any freelancer or small business and a real lifesaver for my own company.

 A beneficial online project collaboration tool brought to you by the people behind 37Signals.
 Different prices and plans available but with a handy 30-day trial.

 Project2Manage is an online project management application that helps you stay up-to-date, on task and connected with your team.
 Take a tour or sign up for a range of different pricing plans.

 Time Management Tools